insightsengineering/covtracer-action/README.md

 * `post-result-as-comment`:

-  _Description_: post the check result as a PR comment.
+  _Description_: Post the check result as a PR comment.

   _Required_: `false`